-CBS warns of blackout, loss of holiday sporting events for Dish customers
+Dish customers lose CBS amid fee fight

 Dish Network subscribers may be having their Thanksgiving turkey without the NFL games slated to air on CBS this year.

+CBS and Dish each issued statements blaming the other side for the blackout.

+Normally these disputes are resolved in hours or days.
+Occasionally, however, programming blackouts can last for weeks.

-CBS warned Dish customers Monday of a blackout that could deprive viewers of NFL and college football games over the long weekend.
+On Monday, CBS warned Dish customers about the possibility of a blackout that could deprive viewers of NFL and college football games over the long weekend.

-CBS said that "unless agreements are reached," Dish viewers should be prepared to lose the network starting Monday at 11:59 p.m., MT.
 The two sides have been sparring over fees CBS wants from Dish for retransmission.

 "For months we have tried to enter into an agreement with Dish.
 Now, as the deadline nears, Dish appears willing to drop the most-watched television network with the most-popular programming in its entire channel lineup," CBS said in a statement.

-The network warned the satellite company's subscribers that it will lose CBS' Thanksgiving NFL game between the Los Angeles Chargers and the Dallas Cowboys as well as SEC Football games on Friday and Saturday and the network's NFL doubleheader on Sunday.
+The network warned the satellite company's subscribers that it will lose CBS' Thanksgiving NFL game between the Los Angeles Chargers and the Dallas Cowboys as well as SEC football games on Friday and Saturday and the network's NFL games on Sunday.

 "Having deprived its subscribers of nearly 400 stations since 2013, Dish is infamous within the media industry for its long history of disputes with its content providers," CBS said.
 "Unfortunately, Dish's tactics are something we have seen time and time again."